AnnChangSal/give-me-opportunity/README.md

 - Search jobs based on user input.
 - Display job listings with title, company, location, and a link to the job posting.
+- Directely go to the job post with several different job search sites.
-- Responsive design with a purple, white, and black theme.
+- Responsive design with a white, and black clean theme.

 ## Technologies Used